DOI-USGS/cdi-software-tutorials-2025/git-basics/temp-framework.md

 ## Platform notes

-- I don't know almost anything about using git on Windows (gitbash?
+- I don't know almost anything about using Git on Windows (gitbash?
 WSL/WSL2?)
 - ... or GitHub Desktop
 - vscode, RStudio, etc. (focus on command line, not IDE integration)
 - do we want a platform-independent sandbox for people to use? (to avoid installation on their own computers...)
-  - is the GitLab/GitHub browser-based IDEs sufficient for tutorial? do these offer a command line for git commands?
+  - is the GitLab/GitHub browser-based IDEs sufficient for tutorial? do these offer a command line for Git commands?

 ## When, when, where, why, and how

 - How to get help: `git help` and `git help COMMAND`
 - Git terminology
   - repository
-  - git history (git log)
+  - Git history (git log)
   - fork
   - branch
   - HEAD, working tree, detached HEAD...